Azure/azure-functions-openai-extension/samples/rag-kusto/README.md

 Once you have a Kusto cluster and database, you can run the sample by following these steps:

 1. Update the `KustoConnectionString` value in `local.settings.json` to match your Kusto cluster and database names.
+1. Add the user or function app managed identity as `database user` for database in Kusto cluster.
 1. Always configure the search provider type in the `host.json` as shown in below snippet.

     ```json